Asset Management 101: Energy Audits

 2. Site Investigation: The site assessor should conduct the necessary investigation at the site while capturing all potential ECMs.
 The investigation includes interviewing maintenance personnel, building tenants, looking through building drawings, and conducting a thorough inspection of all building components.

 3. Comparison and Evaluation: The site assessor will then compare the findings to the actual utility consumption data and evaluate it against the prevailing weather data to understand how the building is functioning.
 The ECMs will be evaluated using energy simulators, and those that bring the opportunity to save energy and money will be recommended for implementation.
-The findings of this process will be formed into a report which will include an outline of the existing building components, energy benchmarking data, an analysis of existing energy consumption, a detailed explanation of the proposed ECMs and recommended operations, and a maintenance plan to ensure complete realization of the energy and maintenance benefit over the life of the component.
+The findings of this process will be formed into a report which will include an outline of the existing building components, energy benchmarking data, an analysis of existing energy consumption, a detailed explanation of the proposed ECMs and recommended operations, and a maintenance plan to ensure the complete realization of the energy and maintenance benefit over the life of the component.

 What happens next?